Skip to content

 Overview

-Authentication can either be sessionless (requiring validation on every request), or session-persistent (only requiring validation once, and then checks against a session signed-cookie/header).
+Authentication can either be sessionless (requiring validation on every request), or session-persistent (only requiring validation once, and then checks against a session-signed cookie/header).

 Info